th1j5/ouroboros.rocks/content/docs/what.md

 layers span a link or the reach of some wireless technology.
 Higher layers span a LAN or the network of a corporation e.g. a subnetwork or an Autonomous System (AS).
-An even higher layer would be a global network.
-An even higher one a Virtual Private Network.
-An even higher one a tunnel, etc. Each layer being the same in terms of functionality, but different in its choice of algorithm or implementation.
+An even higher layer would be a global network, followed by a Virtual Private Network and on top a tunnel that supports the application.
+Each layer being the same in terms of functionality, but different in its choice of algorithm or implementation.
 Sometimes the function is just not implemented (there's no need for routing in a tunnel!), but logically it could be